AndresMpa/mu-vim/README.md

 #### Bash support

-Since I use a custom OS, I use a lot bash scripting, that why I saw the necessity of using a tool to make my code more easy to read, that dependecy need of:
+This version is used to maintain a custom OS, it used to edit bash scripting files, that's MμVim has some tools to make Bash code easier to read

 - [shfmt](https://diarioinforme.com/como-usar-shfmt-para-formatear-mejor-los-scripts-de-shell/)

 #### R support

-Sometimes I use R, for those cases I added an R plugin
+This version supports R language, used more for data scientist

 - [R language](https://linuxize.com/post/how-to-install-r-on-ubuntu-20-04/)
 - [Some utils](https://github.com/jamespeapen/Nvim-R/wiki/Installation)